First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Results

 We then fit the convergence model to the signal varying the halo mass of LBGs.We use the signals at $6^{\prime}<\theta<20^{\prime}$ to remove small scales that can possibly suffer from residual signals at $L>2048$ \cite{PlanckLensing2018}.
 We show the best-fit model in Fig.~\ref{fig:profile} together with the expected contamination signal based on the halo mass derived above.
 Note that the contamination level is much lower than the observed signal because of the insensitivity of CMB lensing at low redshift.
 In fact, the significance of the observed signal against the contamination signal is $3.5\sigma$.
-The LBG halo mass is constrained as $M_{\rm h}=3.1^{+9.3}_{-2.8}\times10^{11}\ \hiMsun$ (68\% credible level) \footnote{Throughout this paper, we adopt the mode of the posterior distribution to infer the central value of the parameter, and the highest density interval of the posterior to infer the credible interval of the parameter.
-We use the marginalized posterior distribution when there are multiple fitting parameters}.
-Note that the signal is dominated by the 2-halo term, as expected from the fact that $R_{\rm 200}$ corresponding to this halo mass is at $\theta\sim 0.1^\prime$.
+The LBG halo mass is constrained as $M_{\rm h}=2.9^{+9.5}_{-2.5}\times10^{11}\ \hiMsun$ (68\% credible level) \footnote{Throughout this paper, we adopt the mode of the posterior distribution to infer the central value of the parameter, and the highest density interval of the posterior to infer the credible interval of the parameter.
+We use the marginalized posterior distribution when there are multiple fitting parameters}, which is consistent with previous studies \cite{Hildebrandt:2009,Harikane2018} where they derived the halo mass through clustering measurements.
+Note that the signal is dominated by the 2-halo term, as expected from the fact that $R_{\rm 200}$ corresponding to this halo mass is at $\theta\sim 0.02^\prime$ and the 1-halo term is almost completely smeared out by the Planck beam, and thus the halo mass constraint comes from the mass-bias relation by \citet{Tinker2010}.